 Assignment Guidelines including Referencing Details

-A copy of the Communication Skills Guide will assist you structure your assignments.
-A copy of the guide can be downloaded from:
+The Communication Skills Guide will assist you to write and structure your assignments.
+A copy of the guide can also be downloaded from:

-Further assistance with referencing is available from the Faculty’s Learning Support Advisors.
+Further assistance with referencing is available from the Faculty’s Learning Centre Support.
 The contact details are provided on page 4 of the Communication Skills Guide.

 Late Assignment Submission

 Students are expected to submit their work by the due date to maintain a fair and equitable system of assessment.
 Extensions will generally only be given for medical or other serious reasons.
 All requests for extensions must be emailed to the lecturer in charge of the course before the due date.
 Each request will be assessed on its merits.

 An assignment extension request based on illness or on exceptional personal circumstances must include the "Supporting Statement /

 Certification Form" that is part of the Replacement Assessment application available at: